 rest of their lives, though their daughters-in-law snubbed those remembrances, when they weren't around, wondering what the big deal was.

-I could write a paragraph what heartwarming things I believe were involved.
-However, they never talked about their mansion.
+I could write a paragraph about what heartwarming things I can imagine being involved in that.
+Especially since they never talked about their mansion.
 They talked

 about loving this place.
 It worked for them.